dothework/localize_this/readme.md

 NOTE: Translate from en-US to de-DE and, if possible, fr-FR.

+### Getting Sample output from the current porcess
+You can try it here [https://xrzemepq90.execute-api.us-east-1.amazonaws.com/default/ask-custom-AppleRSS-button?skillId=de_apple-music_coming-soon&locale=en-GB](https://xrzemepq90.execute-api.us-east-1.amazonaws.com/default/ask-custom-AppleRSS-button?skillId=de_apple-music_coming-soon&locale=en-GB)

+Locales you can use today (althought translation isn't completed - yet!)
+- en-CA
+- en-GB
+- en-US
+- fr-FR
+- de-DE

+You can also edit the skill id to get to different data.
+You have the pattern in the appleFeeds.json.
+The counntry code list is the standard abbreviations.

 ### Localize Apple Feed strings in appleFeeds.json
 __Localize These Fields:__
 - name